Creating A Logo For A Barbershop

-There has been a recent surge in barbershops opening around Denver Colorado and we have been fortunate enough to do some logo design for some of them.
-Most of our clients come to us requesting something elaborate, however our graphic designers tend to lean on the simple side when it comes to creating a logo for a barber shop.
-When I think of a barber shop I think f clippers, razors, chairs, top hats, beards, and an old school four chair shop in the city.
+There has been a recent surge in barbershops opening around Denver Colorado and we have taken notice of these powerful logos making a statement online.
+Most of our clients come to us requesting something elaborate, however, our graphic designers would opt for a more simple design like this logo from Frank’s if they had the opportunity to create a logo for a barber shop.
+When I think of a barber shop I think of clippers, razors, chairs, top hats, beards, and an old school four chair shop in the city.
 The new shops that are surfacing around Denver appear to be adopting the old school barber shop look and feel.
 Some of them are offering drinks and cigars and making the experience more of a gentlemen’s experience.
-So what makes a logo work for something like a barbershop?
-In my opinion simplicity is always best.
-What more do you need than a pair of scissors?
-The services offered from shop to shop are pretty universal, hair cuts, beard trimmings, straight razor shavings, and other male grooming services that will differ shop to shop.
-Franks is considered the best barber shop in Denver, and the photos designs logo is representing them well, just check the windows on the building where it is proudly displayed.
+So what makes a logo work for something like a gentlemen’s barbershop?
+In my opinion simplicity is always best, and what Frank’s Barbershop in Denver did is the perfect example.
+The services offered from shop to shop are pretty universal, hair cuts, beard trimmings, straight razor shavings, and other male grooming services that will differ depending on the guys behind the chairs.
+Franks is considered the best barber shop in Denver, and this logo that was most likely designed using Photoshop is representing them well, just check the windows on the building where it is proudly displayed.

 Creating The Franks Barbershop Denver Logo